 \subsection{Clock signal}

-The clock signal's falling (or rising) edges indicate the instants when the receiver's camera shoots, and when the transmitter's LEDs can change state.
+The clock signal's falling (or rising) edges indicate the instants when the receiver's camera shoots and when the LEDs of the transmitter can change state.
 An ideal clock signal should be stable and the interval between falling (or rising) edges should always remain constant.
 Furthermore, the clock signal frequency of the different \acp{UAV} of the group should be exactly the same.
-Unfortunately, due to impairments, the clock signals are not perfectly stable.
-Even if all nominal frequencies of all clocks are the same, their true frequencies will differ slightly.
+Unfortunately, due to physical impairments, the clock signals are not perfectly stable.
+Even if the nominal frequencies of all the clocks are the same, their true frequencies will differ slightly.
 These impairments and their effects on similar systems have been documented in the literature.
 For instance, in \cite{NguyenICUFN2014,HuMobiCom13}, it was observed that the measured interframe interval of certain cameras is time-variant.
-In \cite{LE201795}, it was noted in the context of smartphone cameras, that the nominal frame rate, fixed by software, differs from the true frame rate and varies depending on the phone.

-These irregularities on the clock signal limit the capacity of the optical identification system studied in this article as it will be demonstrated in section \ref{sec:clock}.
+In \cite{LE201795}, it was noted in the context of smartphone cameras, that the nominal frame rate by software differs from the true frame rate and varies depending on the phone.
+As will be demonstrated in section \ref{sec:clock}, these irregularities on the clock signal limit the capacity of the optical identification system studied in this article.
 First, let us describe the model of the $j$th \ac{UAV} clock signal, denoted by $c_j(t)$.
 Without loss of generality, we consider that the optical transmitter and receiver are controlled by the falling edges of $c_j(t)$.
 Based on the mathematical models for clock signals described in \cite{WeiIEEETComm,MesserschmittIEEEJsac1990}, we model the $k$th falling edge instant of $c_j(t)$ as: